Make Plans for These Somerset, PA Events

 In between sessions, attendees enjoy an array of entertainment options, organic local food and beverages, as well as outdoor gardening and livestock demonstrations.
 Plus, save on great deals from dozens of regional and national vendors featuring sustainable lifestyle products and services, including: books, tools, seeds, crafts, organic foods, clothes, solar gadgets and more!

-Faranda Harvest Festival, September 23 - October 29
+Faranda Fam Harvest Festival, September 22 - October 28

-Come in the afternoon for barnyard activities and navigate the maze after dusk.
-Last maze admission is 8:00.
-Please allow one hour to complete maze.
-Maze is not handicap accessible.
-Includes hay rides, fire ring and barnyard activities during daylight hours.
+Come in the afternoon for barnyard activities and negotiate the maze after dusk.
+Last maze admission is 8PM.

 Dress warm and bring your flashlight | food available